DaniReus04/react-myreads/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Overview

+This project was created for the user interact with books and shelves, about what is reading, want to, and already read!
+Also have a search page to search for more books to his own shelves.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install all the dependences of the project.
+To read more about: (https://docs.npmjs.com/cli/v7/commands/npm-start).

 ### `npm start`